 1.)
 Never Turn Your Back On The Waves

 Simply put, always keep an eye on the sea.
-Look far enough out so that you can notice a larger wave coming, and back get away from wherever you are if the wave looks big.
+Look far enough out so that you can notice a larger wave coming, and get away from danger if the wave looks big.

 Waves come in sets, too, so don’t be fooled by an apparent lull in wave activity; larger waves could return within seconds or minutes!
 Unfortunately, rogue waves and riptides are responsible for quite a few deaths every year; visitors to the beach who are unaware of the real dangers.
 Don’t be a statistic.